Join our STARLITE PAGE mailing list.

 Fighting American ran seven issues from Prize, its original publisher.
 An eighth issue was completed, but didn't appear until Harvey Comics released a one-shot in 1966 combined with the original #1.

-The character returned when Marvel Comics collected all eight issues in 1989 in a hardcover edition.
+The character returned when Marvel Comics collected all eight issues in a 1989 hardcover.
 A new incarnation debuted in a 1994 six-issue series from DC Comics, and Rob Liefeld brought the character back again under his Awesome Entertainment logo in 1997.

 Join the i-revewmovies.com website for industry friendly movie reviews.
 Link your reviews to our site. fans turn out new episodes of Star Trek for you to enjoy.
 Find everything STAR WARS Animated bunnies star in 30 second versions of famous movies you would have seen at the starlite drive-in Watch some public domain movies online...these will change often; so come back often and see what is new.
 Watch vintage televsion shows Watch some interesting video shorts for fun A collection of short video clips Be Patient While Superman page loads The great BETTY BOOP in some of her artoons Curly, Larry, Moe, Shemp and Curly Joe ham it up in complete shorts Watch complete cartoons of Bug Bunny, Porky Pig, Daffy Duck and more Join the entire POPEYE gang in some great cartoons Here is a collection of various vintage cartoons.
 HAVE A DRIVE-IN THEATRE IN YOUR BACKYARD FOR PARTIES